 Mulching your trees in spring will also keep soil cooler during spring heatwaves.
 Your trees are using a lot of energy and water to push out new leaves and flower buds so they’ll appreciate the cooler soil.

 During our hot summers, applying mulch will insulate your soil, and protect delicate tree roots from heat and water stress.
 A layer of mulch slows the evaporation of soil moisture, which will help prevent summer water stress.

-Mulching in fall is a key part of clean-up and winter preparation, as a thick layer of mulch will keep your garden looking tidy after leaves fall and summer flowers fade.
+Mulching is a key part of fall clean-up and winter preparation, as a thick layer of mulch will keep your garden looking tidy after leaves fall and summer flowers fade.
 After you rake up debris, ready your garden for winter dormancy or late-season hot weather by spreading organic mulch over tree roots.

 This is especially important if you’re planting new trees in late fall, as they need protection from cold, heat, and dryness to limit transplant shock.